mohsin-ashraf/personal-msds/todayIlearned.md

 - Sentiment Classification using embeddings.
 - Debiasing the word embeddings.
 	- Identify bias direction.
-	- Neutralize: For every word that is not difinitional, project to get rid of bias.
+	- Neutralize: For every word that is not definitional, project to get rid of bias.
+		- Maybe first train a classifier to get the definitional words.
 	- Equalize pairs.